Navigating the Complexities of Adult-Parent Relationships

 The Evolution of Attachment

 One common concern is the level of closeness with our parents.
 Some of us may find ourselves relying heavily on our parents for emotional support, advice, or even financial assistance.
-Psychologist Karen L. Fingerman, PhD, suggests that this reliance is not necessarily a bad thing.
-In fact, millennials who lean on their parents tend to fare better than those who don’t.
-This is likely due to the changing nature of adulthood, including delayed marriage, increased pursuit of higher education, and economic challenges.
+In fact, research suggests that this reliance is not necessarily a bad thing.
+In today’s changing landscape of adulthood, including delayed marriage, increased pursuit of higher education, and economic challenges, leaning on our parents can actually be beneficial.

 Finding Autonomy